 Automated emails = WIN

-Automated emails are a great way to scalably communicate to news customers as the join your email list.
-This can sometimes seems like a big, complicated project, but I’ve found the best way to approach automation is to start small and slowly add on additional emails, variations, and segmentations as you begin to see what is working.
+Automated emails are a great way to scalably communicate to new customers as they join your email list.
+This can sometimes seem like a big, complicated project, but I’ve found the best way to approach automation is to start small and slowly add on additional emails, variations, and segmentation as you begin to see what is working.

 Two campaigns everyone should be running are: